DEFRA/fcp-fdm-dal-stub/README.md

 FDM subscribes to events across the FCP ecosystem via an AWS SQS queue.
 These events are persisted and precompiled into a data model which can be queried via REST API endpoints.

-The DAL is intended to be the primary consumer of the FDM service.
+The Data Access Layer (DAL) is intended to be the primary consumer of the FDM service.
 This stub is therefore intended to support development of the FDM service in isolation by simulating the behaviour of the DAL.

 ## Requirements